shankal17/DenseNet-Utility-Pole-Survey-Image-Classifier/README.md

 ### Training and Hyperparameter Tuning

 Now it is time to squeeze every bit of performance out of the chosen architecture.
 There are various parameters that will have to be chosen in order to achieve the best configuration, which are called hyperparameters.
 To find a near-optimal permutation of hyperparameters, multiple models are trained with different hyperparameters and the best performing model is chosen.
 The random search algorithm is used and is implemented using [Ray Tune](https://docs.ray.io/en/master/tune/index.html) library.
-Only batch size and learning rate are treated as hyperparameters and the search space is configured as seen in the code below.
+Only batch size and learning rate are treated as hyperparameters and the search space is configured as seen in the code below and found [here](https://github.com/shankal17/DenseNet-Utility-Pole-Survey-Image-Classifier/blob/main/tune.py#:~:text=config%20%3D%20%7B,%7D).

 ```py
 # Define hyperparameter search space